boardfish/dissertation/contents/3-design.md

 \pagebreak

-## Rich Text
+## Content Input and Presentation

+It was a priority to allow escape game maintainers a strong degree of control over their profile through intuitive means.
+They would be able to make their escape game more visible on the site through searches by entering details such as its relative difficulty and location.
+In particular, a rich text description was identified as an essential feature that would help maintainers to make listings that accurately represent their escape games.

-My intent from the offset was to allow escape game maintainers a strong degree of control over their profile, with the intent that much of the data could be used by enthusiasts for filtering.
-This would allow them to find escape games to suit them.
-Part of this was allowing them to submit a rich-text description for their room, including text formatting and links.
-The aim here was to take inspiration from [Kickstarter](https://kickstarter.com), which allows rich-text descriptions that campaign runners use to good effect with images acting as subtitles.
+This would include both text formatting and external links.
+Inspiration was taken from [Kickstarter](https://kickstarter.com), a crowdfunding site which allows rich-text descriptions.
+Campaign runners use these to good effect with inline images acting as headings.
+Inline images were decided to be out of scope during development, but rich text was still essential.

 ![A rich-text description from Kickstarter, showcasing use of bold text and inline images with captions.
 Playtonic Games, viewed on April 17, 2020 "Yooka-Laylee - A 3D Platformer Rare-vival!"
 (Screenshot by author)](kickstarter.png){ width=50% }

+Rails delivers rich text inputs and storage through its ActionText extension, which was included in version 5.
+Restrictions on access to ActionText features were not identified - such restrictions would be vital in ensuring a level playing field on the site for all maintainers.
+ActionText was thus foregone in favour of Markdown.

-@ovadia2014markdown thoroughly describes use and benefits of Markdown in a variety of contexts.
-In selection of Markdown as the engine to drive rich text for Blacklight, it was strongly acknowledged that users may find learning Markdown "prohibitively difficult".
+In selection of Markdown as the engine to drive rich text for Blacklight, it was strongly acknowledged that users may find learning Markdown "prohibitively difficult" [@ovadia2014markdown].
 However, Markdown is employed on blogging sites such as Tumblr, Reddit and WordPress [@ovadia2014markdown], with which I expected escape room maintainers may have some familiarity.

-Though I could not devote time to building a fully-fledged Markdown editor as a React component, I endeavoured to build a usable approach with a live preview and a link to a Markdown guide for those unfamiliar with it.
+A minimal, yet inuitive, approach was built.
+A key feature of these was the live preview, which showed users how their input would be rendered on `escape_game#show` for their escape room.
+A link to [CommonMark's guide to Markdown](https://commonmark.org/help/) is shown beside the input field, which gives a quick overview of Markdown syntax.

 <!-- TODO: live preview screenshot -->